ifmeo-hamburg/seaocn/seaocn-cb/assignment/assignment-2-toyo.md

+:orphan:
-# Assignment 2 - To-yos
+# Assignment - To-yos

 **Aim:** The purpose of this assignment is to build some clean, easy-to-use code to work with to-yo data in real-time on a ship.
 Here we ignore any data calibration problems, and instead aim for clear figures and well-documented code for easy edits.